UnkL4b/GitMiner3/README.md

 ### GITMINER 3

-GitMiner v3 is a modular, object-oriented tool designed for discovering sensitive information in public GitHub repositories.
+GitMiner v3 is a modular tool designed for discovering sensitive information in public GitHub repositories.
 It uses advanced dork queries, regex pattern matching, and generates comprehensive threat intelligence reports.

 This project is a complete refactoring of the original [Gitminer](https://github.com/UnkL4b/GitMiner) script, focusing on maintainability, scalability, and professional software architecture principles.